A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Remarks about the cut-off function

 We note that the adapted form of \cite[Theorem 1.8]{FKSS17} holds by applying the same proof, but using $\sum_{i,j=1}^n w^c(x_i-x_j) \geq 0$ instead of $\sum_{i,j=1, i \neq j}^n w^c(x_i-x_j) \geq 0$ in the proof of \cite[Proposition 4.5]{FKSS17}.

 Rewriting \eqref{general_interaction_state} using \eqref{AppendixB_quantum_shifted_interaction} and \eqref{AppendixB_classical_shifted_interaction} gives

 \emph{Acknowledgements:} The authors would like to thank Zied Ammari, J\"{u}rg Fr\"{o}hlich, Sebastian Herr, Antti Knowles, Benjamin Schlein, and Daniel Ueltschi for useful discussions during various stages of the project.
 They would also like to thank David Brydges, Trishen Gunaratnam, Mathieu Lewin, Phan Th\`{a}nh Nam, Nicolas Rougerie, Gigliola Staffilani, Nikolay Tzvetkov, and Oleg Zaboronski for their helpful comments.
-A.R. was supported by the University of Warwick Centre for Doctoral Training in Mathematics.
+A.R. is supported by the Warwick Mathematics Institute Centre for Doctoral Training, and gratefully acknowledges funding from the University of Warwick.
 V.S. acknowledges support of the EPSRC New Investigator Award grant EP/T027975/1.
+The authors thank the referees for their helpful feedback on the manuscript.